PhD Student Handbook

 Following the oral exam and approval of the dissertation, the Decker director of graduate programs/PhD director submits to the Graduate School the signed Graduate School Recommendation for Admission to Candidacy form, indicating that the student has now fulfilled all academic requirements for the doctoral degree and has successfully defended the dissertation.
 Members of the dissertation examining committee sign the Recommendation for Award of Doctoral Degree form.

-If, at the final examination, the examiners generally approve of the dissertation but require significant changes and are not yet prepared to sign the Recommendation for Award of Doctoral Degree form, the chair of the examination committee will coordinate with other members of the committee to compile all required changes and will inform the student of the scope and substance of those changes.
+If, at the final examination, the examiners generally approve of the dissertation but require significant changes and are not yet prepared to sign the Recommendation for Award of Doctoral Degree form, the chair of the examination committee will coordinate with other committee members to compile the required changes and will inform the student of the scope and substance of those changes.
 The committee will establish how the changes will be reviewed and approved.

 Information about remote participation in dissertation defenses via videoconferencing and other devices is available in the Graduate School Manual.